RudyDev1/Notes/README.md

 - [x] fixed view in mobile
 - [x] Create local storage
 - [x] Add the ability to enter your own categories
-- [ ] Add the ability to choose your own note color (in progres)
+- [x] Add the ability to choose your own note color
-- [ ] Add the ability to edite a note
+- [ ] Add the ability to edite a note (in progres)
 - [x] Add the ability to set the time we have to take a note
 - [x] Add the ability to set a notification when time is running out to take a note
 - [x] Add the ability to add your own background